-I began gathering the last few things we needed for the birth and finished making supper—bierox.
+When labour finally began a week late, I gathered the last few things we needed for the birth and finished making supper—bierox.
 I’d gotten the recipe from Carla’s blog and had been waiting for a day when I had all afternoon to spend in the kitchen.
 Maybe kneading the bread had helped get labour started.

 His parents came when we got back from the mail and picked up Sunshine.
 After they left, we checked our email and Facebook.
 My hubby’s oldest buddy called and asked, “You’re still pregnant?”
 I said, “Yep,” grinning.
 Not for long now!